tracyreed/profitwisesucks.com/README.md

 was asked about what type of business entity it was.

-"So when Tracy had first come to us and it was an LLC, you know, we had some questions about, you know, did he have this other partner or not.  think -- for some reason I think we decided to move forward with the single-member LLC, as opposed to a partnership, because that would have alleviated penalties, late filing penalties, for him.  based on the information we had at the time, we decided to move forward with a single member.  understanding that there wasn't another partner involved with the business." - Heistein 21:9-24, March 3 2022
+"So when Tracy had first come to us and it was an LLC, you know, we had some questions about, you know, did he have this other partner or not.
+You know, and I think think -- for some reason I think we decided to move forward with the single-member LLC, as opposed to a partnership, because that would have alleviated penalties, late filing penalties, for him.
+And I think, based on the information we had at the time, we decided to move forward with a single member.
+It was our understanding that there wasn't another partner involved with the business." - Heistein 21:9-24, March 3 2022

-"For some reason"?
-How about going with what the governmentally issued and approved documentation says?
+"...for some reason..."?
+How about going with what the government provided documentation says? "...alleviated penalties..."
+Does this imply that Heistein would file improper taxes to save his client from penalties?

 Discussion of the documents submitted by Heistein in response to subpoena begins around page 68.
 Various tax returns, business income or loss, etc. Note